aishwaryadhage/Monvoix/README.md

 4. Ability to provide different sign language modes.
 5. User can get the freedom to add his gesture into the database.

-8.3 Inference
-We have observed that an acoustically challenged person has to rely completely on a human interpreter for an active communication and create a drift from leading a normal life in the society.
-Thus, the proposed android application will not only make them independent and help in reducing the social barriers but also boost their moral.
-Personalizing the gestures according to the user for swift performance will further improve the efficiency of the application.
-This pocket application can find their application not only for SLR but also be exploited in other domains like mobile gaming and virtual reality where in-built movements can augment the visual outcomes.